About Us

 Asian woman with vision impairment using computer with refreshable braille display.

 If you have any questions about the opportunities we offer students and volunteers, contact us using the form below.
+You can also keep an eye on our social media pages for updates throughout the year.

 Name(Required)